Oscar-Verrico/DocuGen-AI/README.md

 * Config.json file to store options for running code and saving results
   - Auto-add generated documentation to parsed files
   - Save results to an output.txt
+  - a token limit per documentation generated